Our research

 3. 'Mechanosensing pathways during seed drying'

 Producing dry seeds allow plants to survive harsh environments and ensure species persistence.
 During maturation, seeds gain desiccation tolerance and longevity, but these traits are progressively lost as germination begins.
-Although desiccation tolerance can be briefly re-induced early in germination, how these survival abilities are acquired, lost, or re-activated is still largely unknown.
+Although desiccation tolerance can be briefly re-induced early in germination, how these survival abilities are acquired, lost, or re-induced is still largely unknown.

 Project info: GreenTE - Mechanosensing pathways during seed drying - Wageningen University & Research